pp4rs/2019-foundations-uzh/docs/index.md

 Throughout the course we will post useful tidbits of information, and answer questions that are slightly off topic in a web-chat environment called Slack.

-You will receive an invitation to join the Slack group in Mid January, prior to the beginning of the course
+You will receive an invitation to join the Slack group prior to the beginning of the course

 <!-- Click [here](https://pp4rs.slack.com/), or on the icon above, to be redirected to the Slack login page for our course. -->